sst/sst/www/docs/learn/index.md

 End-to-end typesafety is one of the defining features of SST.
 :::

-Everything from our frontend components, styles, backend, schema definitions, environment variables, and infrastructure is typesafe.
+Everything from our frontend components, backend, schema definitions, environment variables, and infrastructure is typesafe.
 It helps us prevent any mistakes, and allows our editors to autocomplete our code!

 ---